-The copper and gold showings of skarn-type targets, south-east of this banded magnetite iron deposit and central to the prospecting area, are associated with meta-basic rocks (garnet-epidote-scapolite-albite amphibolite) and indicate that the mineralization model here is likely to be associated with an Iron Oxide Copper Gold ore deposit ("IOCG").
-Low-titanium magnetite associated with these units supports this interpretation.
-During the quarter the Company commenced with a detailed ground geophysical survey over this area, also referred to as the 'dogleg', C26 and C27 targets, The airborne geophysical data suggests that the sulphide-rich Matchless Amphibolite Belt ('MAB') traverses the Company's southern licences and south of the shale basin.
-Mineralisation is also associated with skarn deposits.
-These are related to massive magnetite, meta-basites, meta-mafic units and granofels in contact with carbonates and metasediments.
+• The airborne geophysical data suggests that the sulphide-rich Matchless Amphibolite Belt ('MAB') traverses the Company's southern licences and south of the shale basin.
+Mineralisation is also associated skarn deposits.
+These are related to massive magnetite, metabasites, metamafic units and granofels in contact with carbonates and metasediments.
 Mineralization here is characterized by Cu, Ni, Ti, V, (Copper, Nickel, Titanium and Vanadium) and La (Lanthanum) and Ce (Cerium) both of which are rare earth elements (REE's).
 Elevated levels for Au (Gold) have also been recorded in some samples.

-The copper and gold showings associated with meta-basic rocks (garnet-epidote-scapolite-albite-amphibolite) suggest that the mineralization model of this part of Ngamiland could be associated with an Iron Oxide Copper Gold ore deposit ("IOCG").
-Detailed drilling has commenced on these targets c.
-Cu/Co Central Shale Belt
+The northern part of the area is underlain by the very strong Xaudum magnetic anomaly and recent drilling has intersected multiple units of layered magnetite in a schist units.
+Mineralization associated with these extensive magnetite bands, as measured with the Company's recently acquired hand-held XRF unit, are characterized by anomalous values of Ag, Au, Co, V and Ti.
+The copper and gold showings south-east of the banded magnetite associated with metabasic rocks (epidote-scapolite-albite-amphibolite) on the central part of the area suggests that the mineralization model of Ngamiland could be associated with an Iron Oxide Copper Gold ore deposit ("IOCG"), also referred to as the Ngamiland IOCG.